nishantpoorswani/15618-final-project/README.md

 The next challenge was to build a event-driven cache simulator by integrating Pin tool with our uni-processor cache simulator.
 Whenever, Pin tracks a memory access event, it triggers our cache simulator which simulates the cache at run time.
 We also create a trace of these memory accesses which we use to verify the correctness of our event-driven cache simulator.
 We check the cache stats obtained by running a simple program and then feed the trace obtained to the csim-ref that was used in Cache Lab (15213 - Introduction to Computer Systems).
 Our results match with the Csim-ref and hence, our event-driven simulator is working correctly.

 **2) Describe how you are doing with respect to the goals and deliverables stated in your proposal.
 Do you still believe you will be able to produce all your deliverables?
-If not, why?
-What about the â€nice to havesâ€?
 In your milestone writeup we want an updated list of goals that you plan to hit for the poster session.**

 **3) What do you plan to show at the poster session?
 Will it be a demo?
 Will it be a graph?**